antonvikstrom/1-building-secure-home-cyber-lab/readme.md

 ### Project Roadmap
 [**Part 1: Designing Infrastructure and Network Logic**](https://github.com/antonvikstrom/soc-01-infrastructure-network-logic)
 - Focused on establishing the physical and virtual foundation.
-This section covers BIOS-level optimizations, repository hardening, and the implementation of a multi-zone network architecture to minimize the lab's "blast radius."
+This section covers BIOS-level optimizations, repository hardening, and the implementation of a multi-zone network architecture to minimize the lab's "blast radius".

 **Part 2: Engineering Identity and Telemetry Visibility**
 - (In Progress) Deployment of the Windows Active Directory domain and the engineering of the data pipeline.
 This phase focuses on endpoint hardening via GPO and the ingestion of high-fidelity Sysmon logs into Splunk.